How to Avoid Hitting a Deer

 Pay attention to animal-crossing signs

-These yellow, diamond-shaped signs on the side of the road with an animal picture on them (deer, moose, bear) warn you about areas where the pictured animal is known to cross the road.
+There are yellow, diamond-shaped signs on the side of the road with animal pictures on them (deer, moose, bear) that let you know you're in an area where animals are known to cross the road.

 Honk your horn in short bursts (for deer)

-If you are in an environment with a high likelihood for deer crossings, honk your horn in short spurts throughout the drive to scare away any deer that may have been near the road.
-However, honking your horn too much may confuse the deer and lead them closer to the road, so make sure you are rationing out those honks throughout the trip.
+The Insurance Information Institute (iii) suggests that when driving in environments with a high likelihood of deer crossings, drivers should periodically honk their horn in short spurts.
+This can help scare away any deer that may have been near the road.
+However, honking the horn too much may confuse the deer and lead them closer to the road, and it can also confuse other drivers, so it's recommended to hold a steady pace and don't overdo it.

 Be especially alert at dawn and dusk